 Naturally occurring bacteria used to convert biomass into hydrocarbons.

-A Georgia company looking to solve America’s energy problem has finally teamed up with the federal government, hoping to make millions of barrels of oil every day from virtually anything that grows out of the Earth.
+As WND reported, Bell BioEnergy Inc. of Tifton, Ga., has teamed up with the federal government, hoping to make millions of barrels of oil every day from virtually anything that grows out of the Earth.
 The Army has also partnered with the Defense Energy Support Center, or DESC, to begin testing sites at six installations and one Defense Logistics Agency site.

-But he said the return – even if the oil were sold for $70 a barrel, just half of what it was going for six weeks ago and still substantially lower than the current market rate of about $110 a barrel – would be significant.
+Bell said the return – even if the oil were sold for $70 a barrel – would be significant.

 “It will feel very, very good to be to the point where we finally turn off the spigot from overseas,” he said.